eksctl-io/eksctl/userdocs/src/usage/cloudwatch-cluster-logging.md

 ## `ClusterConfig` Examples

-In an EKS cluster, the "enableTypes" field under "clusterLogging" can take a list of possible values to enable the different types of logs for the control plane components.
+In an EKS cluster, the `enableTypes` field under `clusterLogging` can take a list of possible values to enable the different types of logs for the control plane components.

 ### Values
 The following are the possible values: